At CPAC, Conservatives Paint Trump Re-Election Argument In Bold Colors

 The first thing you notice when you see it is that it's big, even huge.

 And isn't that appropriate?
-After all, it's a massive 8-by-16 feet painting of President Trump.
+After all, it's a massive 8-by-16-foot painting of President Trump.

 For Trump, it's gotta be big.